One piece of gear that’s revolutionized navigation in the backcountry is the smartphone.

 Why Use Your Phone?

-How Your Phone GPS Works
+How Phone GPS Works

 GPS systems are obviously pretty complicated, but here are the basics.
 GPS stands for Global Positioning System.
-In short, this is a network of 24 active satellites used for navigation.
+In short, this is a network of about 24 active satellites used for navigation.
 Your GPS-enabled phone acts a receiver, communicating with these satellites to pinpoint your exact location on earth.
 This location tracking is obviously very useful, especially for applications like wilderness travel.

 No Service?
 No Problem.